biggus-dickus/mailbox/readme.md

 ## How to deploy

 1. Clone the project from Github.
-2. Install all required dependencies via NPM (run `npm install` and then `bower install` in your terminal while in the project root directory). *Note:* you also need to have Node.js, NPM and Bower installed on your machine.
+2. Install all required dependencies (run `npm install` and then `bower install` in your terminal while in the project root directory). *Note:* you also need to have Node.js, NPM and Bower installed on your machine.
 3. Run `gulp` command in the terminal window.